jonluca/blog/_posts/2019-03-31-window-vars.md

 I made a small [chrome extension](https://github.com/jonluca/Window-Differ) that does this for you - it compares unique keys, and hash keys, and logs them to the console for any given page.

-This works well - clicking the chrome extension icon immediately shows me the differet global variables, which for my site are different analytics modules.
+This works well - clicking the chrome extension icon immediately shows me the different global variables, which for my site are different analytics modules.

 <picture class="centered-image">
   <source srcset="/images/lyft-api-network.webp" type="image/webp">